TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkHandling/Index.rst

       {myContent.header_link}
     </f:link.typolink>

-In TypoScript RTE content can be converted by the function :ref:`t3tsref:parsefunc`, link fields can be converted into HTML by the function :ref:`t3tsref:typolink`.
+In TypoScript, RTE content can be converted by the function :ref:`t3tsref:parsefunc`, link fields can be converted into HTML by the function :ref:`t3tsref:typolink`.

 In PHP context links are usually stored in an array format.
 Each link type is